ItzShittyPaper/datadesk/README.md

 4. Gentoo:             `you guys should know what to install by now`

 Run `make` and then `sudo make install`
-Whane you update run `sudo make clean` first and then compile the new version.
+When you want to update run `sudo make clean` first and then compile the new version.

 ## Usage